Birthstones by Month: Complete Chart & Meanings

-Here’s the quick answer: each month of the year has its own birthstone, and a few months have more than one.
+Each month of the year has its own birthstone, and a few months have more than one.
 The full list runs garnet, amethyst, aquamarine, diamond, emerald, pearl, ruby, peridot, sapphire, opal, topaz, and turquoise, from January to December.
 If you were born in April, your birthstone is the diamond.
+Here is the complete 2026 chart, the meaning behind each stone, and how to give a birthstone piece that lasts.

 I’m Suman Smith, founder of Lux Jewels.
 I started this as Canada’s first lab grown diamond company back in 2015, and birthstones come up constantly when people are choosing a meaningful gift.
-So here’s the complete chart, the meanings behind each stone, and how to give a birthstone piece that lasts.
+So let’s walk through them properly.

 Birthstones by month chart